Create from Scratch

 - Say the intended tone directly, for example calm editorial, premium minimal, bold modern, or playful.

-- If you already know the desired theme direction, mention it explicitly instead of hoping the first pass infers it.
+- If you already know the desired site direction, mention it explicitly instead of hoping the first pass infers it.

 Expected result